 - Records must be packed and labeled appropriately as per the All About the Box section

-- Records included must be inactive
+- Records included must be inactive and have a firm cut-off date

 - Records must have at least 6 months of retention remaining